Mhalali/Mass_Casualty_Incident_Project/README_DEV.md

 2. **Admin Setup Command:**
     - Run `!setupadmin` in Discord to create all the necessary roles and channels for the bot.

+3. **Bot Commands:**
+    - `!reset`: Resets the game and stops the simulation, waiting for players to start again.
+    - More control commands are planned for future updates.

 ### Hosting the Bot

 The bot can be hosted on various platforms to ensure it runs continuously.
-Below are some recommended hosting solutions:
+Below are the current hosting preferences:

-#### **Option 1: Heroku (Free Tier)**
+#### **Option 1: Raspberry Pi (Preferred Solution)**
-1. Push your code to a Heroku app.
-2. Set environment variables (`DISCORD_TOKEN`, `AZURE_SPEECH_KEY`, etc.) through the Heroku dashboard.
-3. Set up **GitHub integration** for automatic deployments when the repository is updated.
+1. **Setup on Raspberry Pi**: Raspberry Pi 5 or similar hardware can be used to run the bot 24/7.
+2. **Process Manager**: Use `pm2` or `systemd` to manage the bot process and ensure it remains running after reboots or failures.
+3. **Port Forwarding**: Set up port forwarding if remote access is required, and use a dynamic DNS service for access via a public URL if needed.

 #### **Option 2: Microsoft Azure App Service**
-1. Use Azure App Service for hosting.
-This offers tight integration with other Azure services (like STT and TTS).
-2. Deploy the bot code to Azure using **GitHub Actions** or **Azure CLI**.
+1. **Azure Hosting**: You can still host the bot on Azure using Azure App Service.
+2. **GitHub Integration**: Set up GitHub Actions for CI/CD, allowing automatic deployments on push.
-3. Set environment variables through Azure’s configuration options.
+3. **Environment Variables**: Configure environment variables through Azure’s configuration settings for seamless bot operation.

-#### **Option 3: DigitalOcean (Paid Hosting)**
-1. Set up a **Virtual Private Server (VPS)** on DigitalOcean for more control.
-2. Use SSH to connect to the server, and run the bot using a process manager like **pm2** to keep it online 24/7.

 ### Deployment Integration (Optional)

-You can set up **automatic deployment** from GitHub using platforms like **Heroku** or **Azure App Service**.
-When you push changes to your GitHub repository, the hosting service will automatically update the live version of the bot.
+You can set up **automatic deployment** from GitHub using **GitHub Actions** or **Azure App Service**.
+This will automatically update the live version of the bot whenever changes are pushed to the GitHub repository.

+### Future Enhancements

+- **Voice Re-Integration**: Although voice functionality has been removed for now, future versions may reintroduce Speech-to-Text (STT) and Text-to-Speech (TTS) using Azure's Speech Services.
+- **Biometric Integration**: Exploring integration with health apps or sensors (e.g., heart rate monitors) to enhance the realism of the MCI scenarios.
+- **Expanded Game Features**: Additional commands and control mechanisms for the bot to allow more flexibility and customization during simulations.

 ## License